-Another thing that your friends might have heard of is a U.S. government policy known as "prosecutorial discretion.”
-The idea is that, because U.S. immigration enforcement authorities ("ICE") cannot deport everyone, they should concentrate their efforts on high priority cases such as criminals – and drop the cases of people with many ties to the United States, including family.
+Another relevant government policy you might have heard of is known as "prosecutorial discretion" or "deferred action."
+Because U.S. immigration enforcement authorities ("ICE") cannot deport everyone, they typically concentrate their efforts on high priority cases such as criminals, and drop the cases of people with many ties to the United States, including family.